rblack42/Blog/content/2014/12/06/Hangertalk.rst

 degrees in whichever direction you started turning.
 When you reached the road again, you switched your focus to a spot on the other side of the airplane and did the same thing, only this time turning in the opposite direction.
-The result is that you flew a big "S" (quite giggling) turn in the sky.
+The result is that you flew a big "S" (quit giggling) turn in the sky.
 Usually you kept doing that until the road ran out.

+..  image:: images/STurns.png
+    :alt: S Turn Pattern

 This gave you a lot of practice using all the controls to fly a smooth "coordinated" path through the sky.
 You also had to keep your eyes sharp to make sure you did not run into some other silly goof doing the same thing in the opposite direction.

+FLying well with all three sets of controls is difficult to do right, and you have to keep practicing it to keep good at it.
+I learned how much I forgot after not flying for quite a while when I checked out in a Grob Sailplane (glider) a few years back.
+See `I Hate String
+<{filename}/2010/10/31/String.rst>`_

 Touch and Go
 ************